TheeKingZa/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 # Dictionaries:
-          A dictionary is a collection of key-value pairs, where each key is unique.
+          A dictionary is a collection of
+          key-value pairs, where each key is unique.
                     Keys are used to access values.
           In Python, dictionaries are created using curly braces {} and colons to separate keys and values.

-          --code--
+          code

                     # Creating a dictionary
                     my_dict = {'name': 'Alice', 'age': 30, 'city': 'New York'}

 # Common operations and methods with dictionaries:
           Accessing values: